 Some adoptees have found that although they were legally adopted and have been lawful permanent residents for most of their lives, they are not U.S. citizens.
 Some have discovered this as young adults when applying for their first jobs, registering to vote, applying for a U.S. passport.

 A foreign-born adoptee who has reached the age of 18, and did not naturalize or acquire U.S. citizenship under the CCA or its predecessor statutes may apply for naturalization by filing the Form N-400, Application for Naturalization, with USCIS if eligible.

 To find out more information about how to obtain U.S. citizenship, please see USCIS' online citizenship information.
 Also visit our CCA FAQs.

 In intercountry adoption cases, federal accreditation standards require accredited or approved adoption service providers to retain or archive records in a safe, secure, and retrievable manner for the period of time required by applicable state law.

 Such archiving ensures that:

 If an accredited or approved adoption service provider was acting as a primary provider in your intercountry adoption case, you may contact that adoption service provider to request copies of your adoption records.
-Their contact information is available on the Intercountry Adoption Accreditation and Maintenance Entity, Inc. (IAAME)’s website.
+The contact information is available in the ASP Directory hosted by both accrediting entities, IAAME and CEAS.

 You may also consider retrieving copies of your adoption and immigration-related documents, including your birth certificate, adoption decree, and Permanent Resident Card with your Alien Registration Number, from USCIS.
 This can be done for free by filing Form G-639, Freedom of Information Act/ Privacy Act Request under the Freedom of Information Act (5 U.S.C. §552).
 Please refer to the USCIS Freedom of Information Act Request Guide.